 Reporting Electrical Trouble

 - Check your fuses and breakers including the breaker on your yard pole.
-Remember that the yard pole breaker disconnects all your wiring.

 Do not try to make repairs.
 Downed power lines are dangerous because they may carry an electric current that can instantly cause injury or possibly death.
 Never touch the downed line or anything that may be in contact with it.
 Always treat a downed power line as if it were energized and remember that ANY contact with a power line is potentially deadly.
 Tell your children about the dangers of downed power lines.

 If you are in a vehicle or tractor that comes in contact with a downed power line, STAY PUT!
 Call us on a cell phone or honk your horn and lower your window to alert passers-by.
 Caution them to stay away from the vehicle and ask them to call the power company.
 If you must leave the safety of your vehicle or tractor, remove all loose items' handbags, loose clothing, etc., jump clear, and avoid touching the car and the ground at the same time.
 Land with both feet as close together as possible, shuffle or "bunny hop" away from the vehicle.

 If you are a member of Southeast Electric Cooperative in Ekalaka Montana, please use this form to report an outage

 CARTER COUNTY, POWDER RIVER COUNTY, CUSTER COUNTY, AND FALLON COUNTY, MONTANA